datadavev/cookiecutter-python/docs/guide.md

 The configuration for Read the Docs is included in the repository, in the file [.readthedocs.yml].
-The {{ HPC }} configures Read the Docs to build and install the package with Poetry, using a so-called [PEP 517][pep 517]-build.
+The {{ HPC }} configures Read the Docs to build and install the package with uv, using a so-called [PEP 517][pep 517]-build.

 Build dependencies for the documentation are installed using a [requirements file] located at `docs/requirements.txt`.
-Read the Docs currently does not support installing development dependencies using Poetry's lock file.
+Read the Docs currently does not support installing development dependencies using uv's lock file.
 For the sake of brevity and maintainability, only direct dependencies are included.